ZAdamMac/goetic-vitromancy/README.md

 # Geotic Vitromancy
 Goetic Vitromancy is a proposed High Level programming language incorporating pythonic and C-like elements in a high-fructose syntax.
-The language is heavily thematic, and object oriented.
+The language is heavily thematic, typed, and object oriented.
+It's intended to provide both an interpreter and a compiler for this language; the latter, principly, to interact with the MSP430 assembly language.

 The following pseudocode gives you a hint what you're in for: